armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 third party software included in the package), so the separation between package and third party code tends to be clean.
 Information extracted from binaries in a package usually is from just that package.

+Extracting identifiers from the binary has advantages over extracting identifiers from the source code: in many packages not all source code files are used for building a specific program, so there might be too many identifiers in a fingerprint.

+For programs written in C++ there is also a difference between function names and variable names in source code and binary code: in binary code these are typically in so called "mangled form" and first need to be demangled when using fingerprints generated from source code.
+When using fingerprints extracted from binaries this step can be skipped.

+### Statically linked ELF binaries

+Statically linked ELF binaries not only includes the data from the program itself, but also code from dependencies that are used, for example the C library.
+Because in ELF static linking there are no symbols that are imported or exported (as all have been resolved) the only identifiers that can be used are strings, and function names and variable names cannot be used (as they are not present).

+Because all of the dependencies are included it means that not just the strings of the program, but also its dependencies are included.
+This makes strings extracted from a statically linked ELF binary not good for fingerprinting only the program.
+They are only useful if trying to match exactly the combination of program and dependencies that is used.

 ### Android Dex files